 - Coat six of the biscuits with the chocolate and set them aside to set on a piece of baking paper.
 Set the remaining chocolate aside for later.

 - Mix the unflavored gelatine powder with the cold water until smooth, then let it stand for 5 minutes.
 Microwave the mixture for 20 seconds, until the gelatine is dissolved.

 - Crack the egg whites into a large stainless steel mixing bowl, making sure no flecks of yolk are in the whites.
 Set aside the yolks for another use.

-- Add the caster sugar and salt to the egg yolks and set the bowl over a pan of simmering water, making sure the bottom of the bowl doesn’t touch the hot water.
+- Add the caster sugar and salt to the egg whites and set the bowl over a pan of simmering water, making sure the bottom of the bowl doesn't touch the hot water.
 Use a handheld electric mixer to beat the mixture until frothy, about 30 seconds.

 - Add 7 teaspoons of the gelatin mixture and continue to whisk on high speed for about 10 to 15 minutes, until the mixture is quite stiff and pipeable.
 The mixture should be forming stiff peaks when the whisk is lifted from the mixture.

 - Spoon the mixture into a large piping bag fitted with a 1 cm round tip.

 Assembling the Teacakes (25 min + 45 min setting)

 - Fill each hardened dome about 4/5 full with the marshmallow, making sure to get all the way to the edges.
 Be careful not to overfill the domes.

 - Set the bowl of chocolate back over the pan of simmering water and stir until it's melted.
 Let it cool for a few minutes, then pour it into the corner of a plastic sandwich bag.
 Twist the top to form a piping bag.